shamzinator-ai/nps-survey-analyzer-/README.md

 - Language detection stored alongside translations.
 - Intermediate results saved after each processing batch.
 - Automatically resume processing from the last completed row on startup.
+- Choose whether to analyse structured questions only, free-text comments only, or run both sequentially.

 ## Requirements